 Masih Alinejad?
 Ahmadinejad?

-One day in a corner that no one was around, we were having a conversion about 88 in a low voice, which I don’t fully remember.
+One day in a corner that no one was around, we were having a conversation about 88 in a low voice, which I don't fully remember.
 I don't remember what exactly I said, but he looked at my face, smiled and said:

 "Masih Alinejad?
 She was sent abroad by our own people!
 Like many others who were dispatched abroad under the guise of asylum."